 Introduction

-This paper examines how income inequality is affected by demographic factors or demographic change.
-A lot of inequality-research is done on processes affecting unequal wages (economic factors) or on redistribution (institutional factors), but there is little work on the effect of demographic change on income distribution, although this field is gaining increasingly attention.
+This paper examines how income inequality is affected by demographic factors and demographic change.
+A lot of inequality-research is done on processes affecting unequal wages (economic factors) and redistribution (institutional factors), but there is little work on the effect of demographic change on income distribution, although this field is increasingly gaining attention.

 Indeed the population of Europe is in change.
 The demography report 2010 published by EUROSTAT (2011) notes that Europe is becoming older, more numerous and more diverse.
 In Switzerland the picture is similar.
-Over the last 30 years population grew by 1.8 Million (STATPOP) and a central part of growth is due to Migration.
+Over the last 30 years population grew by 1.8 Million (STATPOP) and a central part of growth is due to migration.
 On average the annual net migration since 1980 was ~28’000 (PETRA/STATPOP).
-At the same time there is a trend of people living more and more alone.
-The share of people living in one-Person Household tripled since 1980 (12%) (2012: 36% (VZ)).
-Furthermore like many Western Societies Swiss population is ageing.
-Indeed the share of people over 65 rose from 14% (1980) only to 17% (2012) (ESPOP/STATPOP) but estimating predict this share the be 24% in 2030 (SCENARIO).
-All this developments can be theoretically related to income inequality.
+At the same time there is a trend of people to live alone.
+The share of people living in one-person households tripled from 1980 (12%) to 2012: (36% (VZ)).
+Furthermore like many western societies swiss population is ageing.
+Indeed the share of people over 65 rose from 14% (1980) only to 17% (2012) (ESPOP/STATPOP) but estimations predict this share to be 24% in 2030 (SCENARIO).
+All these developments can be theoretically related to income inequality.

-In particular the increase of one-Person household seems to increase inequality (Daly and Valleta 2006, Peichl et al. 2011, Grabka and Kuhn 2012).
-Because people live more often alone (marry later and divorce more often) people have to rely on their own earnings and don’t profit from within household sharing’s.
-But not only the rise of one-Person households matters.
-Fritschi and Bannwart (2013) show, that differences between households with and without children are raising, which can be a sign of new poverty risks.
-By doing that, they show the importance of subgroup inequality analyses.
+In particular the increase of one-person households seems to increase inequality (Daly and Valleta 2006, Peichl et al. 2011, Grabka and Kuhn 2012).
+Because people marry later/less and divorce more often people have to rely on their own earnings and don’t profit from within household redistribution.
+Moreover, Fritschi and Bannwart (2013) show, that differences between households with and without children are rising, which might be a sign of new poverty risks.
+Their analyses reveal the importance of subgroup inequality analyses.

-Furthermore, the ageing of soceity is expected to lead to greater inequality.
-Already Mincer (1958) linked age to wages by showing, that the quality of performance on the job (and hence wages) is a function of formal training plus experience.
-Because both are measured in time unit’s wages are a function of age.
-Schellenbaur (2013) argues therefore, that in world where wages depend only on the age and are otherwise completely evenly, annual cross-section results lead to substantial inequality due to age differences within society.
-Von Weizsäcker (1996) goes a step further and argues that the ageing of a population is potential associated with increasing inequality by many potential channels.
-Kaufmann (2005), in turn, warns of raising between age-group differences by saying that the ageing of the population leads to a conflict between generations.
-He argues that this is a problem because the financial feasibility of social security is being tested.
+Furthermore, the ageing of society is expected to lead to greater inequality.
+Already Mincer (1958) linked age to wages by showing, that the quality of performance on the job (and hence wages) is a function of formal training and experience (which is naturally proxied be age).
+Schellenbaur (2013) therefore argues, that in a (hypothetic) world where wages depend only on age and are otherwise completely equal within an age-group, annual cross-section results lead to substantial inequality due to age differences within society.
+Von Weizsäcker (1996) goes a step further and argues that the ageing of a population might be associated with increasing inequality by many potential channels.
+Kaufmann (2005), in turn, warns of rising differences between age-groups.
+Ageing of the population might lead to a conflict between generations when financial feasibility of social security is being tested.

-Also migration can affect the distribution of income while no general mechanisms are identfied (Morris and Western 1999).
+Also migration can affect the distribution of income while no general mechanisms are identified (Morris and Western 1999).
 We assume that it matters especially which segments and qualification Levels are affected.
-Immigration in low wages sectors can put additional pressure on low wages and therefore increase inequality, also Immigration of top earners from global businesses can lead to more inequality, but how immigration of general working population affects inequality is not easy to say.
+Immigration in low wage sectors can put additional pressure on low wages and therefore increase inequality.
+Also immigration of top earners can lead to more inequality.
+How immigration of general working population affects inequality is not easy to say.

 When linking demography to inequality two inequality-relevant processes must be separated.
-(1) Demographic change can affect overall distribution.
+(1) Demographic change can affect the overall income distribution.
 (2) Demographic change can lead to segregation, which fosters the need of between group analyses.